rohitbarhe0002/Uber-Clone-web-App/README.md

 ### `npm start`
 ## go to BE and run

-after installing packages go to in both dir and run `npm install`
 ### `npm start` if there error for port change port
 BE is running on http://localhost:8000](http://localhost:3000